The velocity coherence scale: a novel probe of cosmic homogeneity and a potential standard ruler: Proof of Concept on SDSS data

 \section{Proof of Concept on SDSS data}

-To assess the viability of our proposed methodology, we apply it to measurements of the velocity correlation function obtained in \cite{Lyall:2024mks} from the Sloan Digital Sky Survey (SDSS) and its companion suite of 2048 mocks \citep{Howlett:2022len}, which is the largest homogeneously-selected publicly-available PV catalogue.
-The data consists of $\approx 34,000$ measurements of galaxy PVs over a sky area of $7000$ deg$^2$ up to a redshift $z=0.1$.
-These observations are compressed into summary statistics comprising 25 equally spaced binned measurements of $\Psi_\parallel(r)$ and $\Psi_\perp(r)$ up to a distance of $150 \rm{Mpc/h}$.
+To assess {whether measurements of $R_v$ are within the reach of current cosmological surveys}, we attempt to infer it from measurements of the velocity correlation functions obtained in \cite{Lyall:2024mks} from the Sloan Digital Sky Survey (SDSS) and its companion suite of 2048 mocks \citep{Howlett:2022len}, which is the largest homogeneously-selected publicly-available PV catalogue.
+The data consists of $\approx 34,000$ measurements of {distances of early type elliptical galaxies obtained using the fundamental plane empirical relation, with a mean distance error across the dataset of $\approx 23\%$.
+After subtracting the homogeneous Hubble flow, these distances are converted in measurements of} PVs over a sky area of $7000$ deg$^2$ up to a redshift $z=0.1$.
+These observations were compressed into summary statistics comprising 25 equally spaced binned measurements of $\Psi_\parallel(r)$ and $\Psi_\perp(r)$ up to a distance of $150 \rm{Mpc/h}$.

 Fig.~\ref{scaling} shows these measurements for the data, a fiducial $\Lambda$CDM cosmology, the individual mocks and their mean.

-Our proposed homogeneity scale corresponds to the turnover point in $R \mathcal{B}_R$, which as we show is proportional to $R\Psi_\perp$(R) using Eq.~\eqref{gorskicon}.
-Consistency also requires that the same scale corresponds to the zero crossing of $\Psi_\parallel$(R).
+{We identified $R_v$ with} the turnover point in $R \mathcal{B}_R$, which as we shown is proportional to $R\Psi_\perp (R)$ using Eq.~\eqref{gorskicon}.
+Consistency also requires that the same scale corresponds to the zero crossing of $\Psi_\parallel(R)$.
 As such, we look for the peak in $R\mathcal{B}_R$ adopting the same methodology used in searches of the turnover scale of the matter power spectrum, see e.g. \cite{Blake:2004tr}, by fitting $R\Psi_\perp$ using a piece-wise parabolic function

 At the same time, we look for the zero crossing of $\Psi_\parallel$ by modeling it with a third order polynomial

 noticing that the zero crossing condition at the homogeneity scale fixes the coefficient $c_0$ to be